codefresh-io/cap-docs.codefresh.io/_docs/getting-started/concepts.md

 Deploy an application directly to Kubernetes through the Codefresh UI, or use Helm as a package manager to deploy to Kubernetes, again from Codefresh.
 Codefresh offers several levels of visibility into your deployments :
 * The Kubernetes dashboard displays the status of pods and Docker images.
-* The Helm dashabord displays the applications deployed to the cluster through Helm packages.
+* The Helm dashboard displays the applications deployed to the cluster through Helm packages.
-* The Environment dashbaord displays both Helm and Kubernetes releases, the status of the cluster, and most importantly that of the builds that affect it.
+* The Environment dashboard displays both Helm and Kubernetes releases, the status of the cluster, and most importantly that of the builds that affect it.

 See:
 Quick starts for [Kubernetes]({{site.baseurl}}/docs/quick-start/ci-quickstart/deploy-to-kubernetes/) and [Helm]({{site.baseurl}}/docs/quick-start/ci-quickstart/deploy-with-helm/) deployments